-Some of the serious symptoms indicating a potential rupture:
+Some of the serious symptoms indicating a potential ruptured splenic tumor or cancer:

 Rapid heart rate

-If you notice any of the above symptoms, make sure to take your pup in to the vet right away!
-While some of the symptoms don’t always point to spleen cancer, they are all signs something isn’t right with your dog, and he/she needs medical attention.
+If you notice any of the above symptoms, make sure to take your pup into the vet right away!
+While some of the symptoms don’t always point to spleen cancers, they are all signs something isn’t right with your dog and he needs medical attention.

-How Long Do Dogs Live With Spleen Cancer?
+How Long Do Dogs Live With Spleen Cancers?

-Another factor in life expectancy is whether or not the tumor has ruptured.
+Another factor to consider with respect to survival time is whether or not there is a ruptured tumor.
 If the tumor ruptures and causes internal bleeding, this is a medical emergency and the resulting blood loss might be too much for the dog’s body to handle.
 Blood loss is a risk that's particularly prevalent among large breed dogs.

 What Are The Treatment Options Available?

-Your vet may have offered you different options such as surgery (with the spleen removed completely) or chemotherapy to treat your pup, depending on his/her specific circumstances.
+Your vet may have offered you different options such as surgery (with the spleen removed completely) or chemotherapy to treat your pup, depending on his specific circumstances like the tumor bleeding unexpectedly.

 We understand how difficult it is to make a decision of which treatment plan to pursue!
 What we do know, though, is that no matter what, you want what’s best for your pet.
 I’m sure you want to look at all the options so you can make an informed decision.

-Whatever treatment options you decide to explore, you can be confident to know that Piptopet can be used either on its own, or in addition to other treatment options, even for long term use.
+Whatever treatment options you decide to explore, you can be confident to know that PIPTOPETcan be used either on its own, or in addition to other treatment options like chemotherapy, even for long-term use.